Nuitka/MonolithPy/README.rst

 Especially the architecture of
-Nuitka-Python will be different, so binary wheels from PyPI cannot be installed, which will make it fallback to compiling from source.
+Nuitka-Python will be different, so binary wheels from PyPI cannot be installed, which will make it fall back to compiling from source.

 The ``output`` folder can be moved freely, even to other machines.
 When you install via ``python.exe -m pip`` however, it will be self-modifying the ``python.exe`` to include the newly installed packages with static linking.